spopp/design-app/README.md

 # DesignApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.1.

+## Versions
+* node: v9.5.0
+* Angular CLI: 1.7.1

+## Project Goals

+* Create an Angular application with Material2 using material design
+* Keep unit tests (using `ng test`) up to date and passing
+* Record each step of the process in a way that is repeatable
+* Use best code and design practices
+* Get valued feedback from others

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --open` for a dev server and open `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding